 - A: After a solid year of silence, we just can't keep the secret anymore.
 The long awaited answer to one of the most burning questions about Diablo II is simple: It does what it does.
 When you click on the Gem, it works perfectly every time, and that is what we have always said.
 To paraphrase Sigmund Freud, "Sometimes a Gem is just a Gem"!

-Bill is saying it doesn’t do anything, but if you were not convinced by that response, you could just assume he’s saying that to try and throw us off the track of what the gem really does!
+Bill is saying it doesn't do anything, but if you are of the conspiracy mindset, you could just assume he's saying that to try and throw us off the track of what the gem really does!
 In fact, sure enough, we got e-mails saying just that as people continued to poke at it.

 - I'm about 75% certain I know.
 If you create a game with that gem lit up, it WILL drop a gem shrine in the game someplace. (least in the stress test) I'm 7/7 so far.
 Seven times I've done it, all 7 have had gem shrines...
 3x not doing it... no gem shrines..."